 Aircraft single-event noise levels were identified at each measurement site.
-The acoustic data included the maximum noise level (Lmax), as well as other noise metrics used in noise model validation.
+The acoustic data included Lmax, as well as other noise metrics used in noise model validation.
 The single events measured during the survey were correlated with flight operation information.
 With this correlated single-event noise data, it was possible to separately identify the single-event noise levels from the different sources of aircraft noise.

 The single-event data were analyzed to determine the distribution of events.
 An example of the range in noise data is presented for the Moose and 4 Lazy F sites in Figure 4-3 and Figure 4-4, respectively.
 These figures present the average Lmax noise level by category of jet and a histogram of Lmax values for all measured aircraft events colored by aircraft category.
 These noise events are all jet arrivals to the south on Runway 19.
-The Moose site is representative of a location closest to the Airport to the north, and the 4 Lazy F Ranch site is representative of farther to the north of the Airport.
+The Moose site is representative of a location closest to the Airport to the north, and the 4 Lazy F Ranch site is representative further to the north of the Airport.
 These results show the wide range in noise level generated by aircraft events that occur at each site and the difference in noise by category of aircraft, which are all jet arrivals to the south on Runway 19.

-Figures 4-5 through Figure 4-7 present the same results for the Moulton Loop, Golf Course, and Oatgrass sites to the south, which are primarily exposed to departure noise on Runway 19.
+Figures 4-5 through Figure 4-8 present the same results for the Moulton Loop, Golf Course, Oatgrass and Zenith sites to the south, which are primarily exposed to departure noise on Runway 19.
 This data also shows the ranges in single-event noise levels organized by total category of jet aircraft.

-Additionally, single-event data was also analyzed by noise level per aircraft type shown on the bottom of Figures 4-3 through 4-7.
+Additionally, single-event data was also analyzed by noise level per aircraft type shown on the bottom of Figures 4-3 through 4-8.
 The lower left bar graph illustrates the average Lmax noise level measured by each commercial/regional jet aircraft type.
-The lower right shows the top 1-average Lmax for General aviation Jets for those aircraft with the loudest events, which were generally produced by older-generation aircraft.
-The data shows that the commercial/regional jet aircraft generate noise events about 3 to 5 dBA higher than the General Aviation jets on average.
+The lower right graph shows the Lmax levels for GA jets with the loudest events, which were generally produced by oldergeneration aircraft.
+The data shows that on average, the commercial/regional jet aircraft generate noise events about 3 to 5 dBA higher than the corporate GA.